-Essential fatty acids (simply "essential-fats") are a kind of poly-unsaturated fats vital for human body, especially for the normal growth and development in infants and young children.
+Essential fatty acids (simply "essential-fats") is a kind of poly-unsaturated fats vital for the human body, especially for the normal growth and development in infants and young children.
 They are also required in adults for optimum body homeostasis (metabolism).

 Dietary fats are composed primarily of fatty acids and cholesterol.
 Fatty acids are classified chiefly based on their chemical structure as:

 Saturated fats: SFA (because they have no double bonds in their chain).
 Examples with high percentage of saturated fats include butter, coconut oil, palm kernel oil, lard-butter, etc.

 Mono unsaturated: MUFA (with one double bond in their chain).
 Examples of oils with more percentage of monounsaturated fats are olive oil, mustard oil, etc.